Amin Family Scholarship Fund

 The Amin Family Scholarship Fund was established in 2018 to support scholarships for students who attend Reading High School.

 Reading High School seniors who plan to continue their education after high school, have achieved a cumulative Unweighted GPA of 3.0 (B average) or above, have a financial need, and have an acceptable high school attendance record may apply for this scholarship.
+Note: emphasis will be given to the quality of the essays.

 To be considered for this scholarship, submit this application between January 15th and March 15th.
 All applicants will be notified in May.